 Unless your dog has an injury, don’t stop the exercise, says Ellen Burbrink, DVM, co-medical director of Crosspointe Animal Hospital in Fairfax Station, VA.

-Things like walks and games of fetch help your dog keep his strength and muscle tone.
-And they keep the extra pounds off, which can keep his joints healthy.
+Things like walks and games of fetch help your dog keep their strength and muscle tone.
+And they keep the extra pounds off, which can keep their joints healthy.
 The key is to lower the intensity.
-Throw the ball fewer times, and shorten his walks.
+Throw the ball fewer times, and shorten their walks.

 “A 20-minute walk 3 times a day is better than a 40-minute walk twice a day,” Burbrink says.
 “You’ve got to keep them active.
 Just don’t push them too hard.”